Economy of the Confederate States of America: Navigation

 Before the war the South had a good system of transportation by riverboats on a huge network of navigable rivers, plus a dozen ocean ports.
 In May 1861 the Union naval blockade shut down almost all port activity except for blockade runners.
-International and coastal traffic fell 90 percent or more.
+International and coastal traffic fell 90% or more.

 In peacetime, the vast system of navigable rivers allowed for cheap and easy transportation of farm products.
 The vast geography made for difficult Union logistics, and Union soldiers were used to garrison captured areas and protect rail lines.
 But the Union Navy seized most of the navigable rivers by 1862, making its own logistics easy and Confederate movements difficult.
 After the fall of Vicksburg in July 1863, it became nearly impossible for all but small military units to cross the Mississippi with Union gunboats constantly on patrol.
 The Eastern and Western parts of the Confederacy were thereafter never satisfactorily connected.